JimmyJose/technical-blog/blog-coding-problems/_posts/2021-09-08-common-ancestor-problem.markdown

     - If the intersection exists, then they have a common ancestor
     - Otherwise, there is no common ancestor

+**Note:** To determine all the ancestors for a given individual, we essentially perform a BFS (breadth first search).
-**Note:** We can use a stack datastructure when building the set of all  the ancestors
+We use a stack datastructure.

 ### Java code
 {% highlight java %}